 The process of digital transformation is about leveraging technology to improve business processes.
 Digital transformation is relevant to any industry, and it’s not just about technology; it’s also about changing how you do business.
-It’s not enough to simply buy the software and install it—you have to change how your team thinks about their jobs, how they operate within the organization and communicate with each other.
+It’s not enough to buy and install the software—you have to change how your team thinks about their jobs, how they operate within the organization, and how they communicate with each other.

-Of course, there are plenty of reasons for companies to go paperless.
+Of course, there are plenty of reasons to convert to a paperless office..
 Some of the biggest drivers include:

 - Cost reduction.
-In the United States alone, offices use 12.1 trillion sheets of paper per year; unfortunately, 40% of printed paper in the U.S. ends up in the trash (Source The World Counts).
-In addition to spending less on paper, going digital means you can also reduce labor costs associated with managing paper documents.
+In the United States alone, offices use 12.1 trillion sheets of paper annually; unfortunately, 40% of printed paper in the U.S. is in the trash (Source The World Counts).
+In addition to spending less on paper, going digital means reducing labor costs associated with managing paper documents.
 For example, each filing cabinet of stored documents costs approximately $1,500 a year to maintain.
 For an office with 4 filing cabinets, that is a potential savings of $6000 a year.

 What does a paperless office mean?

-The term means little or no paper is used.
-You can never have a truly paper-free office as there will always be paper documents that come into your office.
-However, you can drastically cut the amount of paper used within your organization and digitize documents as soon as they are received.
+The term, paperless office, means little or no paper is used.
+You can never have a truly paperless office as there will always be paper documents that come into your office.
+However, paper usage can be dramatically reduced within your organization, and documents can be digitized as soon as they are received.
 To do this, you need to have a digital workflow model in place, with a digital copier and workflow software for your employees.
 You also need to train your employees on how to use the processes and procedures.
-Then you will need to set up management policies and procedures for audits of the workflows and other business functions that are impacted by this shift in technology and procedure.
+Then, you must set up management policies and procedures to audit the workflows and other business functions impacted by this technological and procedure shift.

 1. Start with the goal in mind

 The first step in a paperless office is to define your goal.
 What is it you want to accomplish with this change?
-Set definable key point indicators (KPIs) that can be measured and tracked throughout the process so you can tell what is working and what needs improvement.
+By setting definable Key Point Indicators (KPIs), implements and issues can be tracked throughout the process.

 For example, one of your goals might be to reduce your carbon footprint.
 Next, you need to define exactly how you will measure the success or failure of that goal.
-Your KPIs might be the amount you spend on paper products and energy consumption.
+Your KPIs might be your current spending on paper products and energy consumption.
 These measurement points will tell you how successful your new digital initiative is.